cosmos/cosmos/WHITEPAPER.md

 Tolerance (PBFT) [\[11\]][11] was introduced as an efficient partially synchronous consensus algorithm able to tolerate up to ⅓ of processes behaving arbitrarily.
-PBFT became the standard algorithm, spawning many variations, including most recently by IBM as part of their contribution to Hyperledger.
+PBFT became the standard algorithm, spawning many variations, including most recently one created by IBM as part of their contribution to Hyperledger.

 The main benefit of Tendermint consensus over PBFT is that Tendermint has an improved and simplified underlying structure, some of which is a result of